 Useful Notes: The Common Law

 The Decision Must Stand: Stare Decisis and its funny effectsAs much as the common law seems almost intuitive to people living in these countries, it has a number of odd features.
 Chief among these is the principle of stare decisis: the decision must stand.
-This means that courts are required to follow the precedent established by previous judgments, the idea being that if two similar cases come before the court, they ought to be decided the same way both times.note What this means, as a practical matter, is that in common-law systems, judges effectively make laws: once an issue comes before a common-law court, later, similar cases must be decided in the same way.
+This means that courts are required to follow the precedent established by previous judgments, the idea being that if two similar cases come before the court, they ought to be decided the same way both times.note When you couple this with the fact that a common-law court of general jurisdiction is entitled to resolve any dispute between two or more parties so long as they can make an argument based on precedent, statute, and/or policy (as opposed to a civil-law system, where a dispute must be capable of being characterized as falling under a statutory rule), this means, as a practical matter, is that in common-law systems, judges effectively make laws: once an issue comes before a common-law court, later, similar cases must be decided in the same way.
 So when a new situation arises, each side generally tries to make the case that the new situation is similar or dissimilar to a situation in one old case or another; the analogy the court likes best stands for all future similar situations.note These decisions are regarded as law within their jurisdictions.
 Decisions in an area of the law traditionally left alone by legislatures like torts or contracts can be overturned by statute.
 Interpretations of statutes can also be overruled by amendment (although this can be tricky if the statute in question is a constitution, which may have high hurdles to amendment).
 A decision may also be overturned by a higher court.
 A court's ability to overturn its own precedents varies among jurisdictions; the House of Lords was strictly bound by its own precedents while it was the UK's court of last resort, for example, but the Supreme Court of the US and most supreme courts of the American states are free to overturn old decisions based on statutory and constitutional law (particularly the latter), on the grounds that the previous decision might itself have been contrary to the proper interpretation of the statute/constitution.
 Decisions based entirely on common law (i.e. previous court decisions), however, cannot generally be reversed unless the existing legal principle is so obviously bad that it can no longer stand (most often, this happens by carving out exceptions or using alternative theories of law that eventually cover more situations than the rule, at which point the rule is declared to just be dead-what is termed in legal parlance as the exception "swallowing" the rule).note In the United States, the Federal Circuit Courts (i.e. the intermediate appeal level between Federal District Courts, where the actual trials take place, and the Supreme Court) can overturn precedent by going en banc.
 Basically, going en banc means you have to get over half the judges in the Circuit together to agree to rehear an appeal to determine if they are going to change the law of the jurisdiction.note However, they can only do this once per issue; once a court has decided a case en banc, that decision stands unless the Supreme Court overrules the decision or overrules a bit of case law vital to the decision (or, of course, if the statute or constitution is changed through the political process).
 The upshot of this system is that it allows legislatures to deliberately leave new laws vague and allow for the courtsnote to map out the exact contours of the law.
 The classic example of a short statute with a highly developed (and oftentimes changing) body of case law is the Sherman Antitrust Act.
 The substantive Sherman Act is three fairly short sentences long,No, really. but it has led to dozens of cases (a few of which in turn have led to statutes to "fix" an interpretation Congress didn't like, particularly an early interpretation that labor unions were illegal monopolies; these tend to be a bit longer, but you could still fit them on one or two sheets of paper) that together serve as the entire body of federal-level American competition law—a branch of law other countries (especially civil-law ones) typically have encoded in gigantic, complex codes.
 This sort of arrangement makes legal research in common-law countries a nightmare (until recently; the wonders of computers have fixed a lot of problems), but make the actual legal points a bit easier to understand: the law comes out of concrete cases and articulated in judicial opinions worded as essays understandablenote to any reasonably intelligent and educated person, rather than being abstract principles articulated in obtuse and technical language.
 Another effect is that since law is made by generalizing from cases to general rules, the limits of the law tend to be a lot clearer: a benefit for businessmen (no, not that kind of businessmen) who are afraid that their new moneymaking venture might skirt the law and get them into a needless lawsuit.
 Up until recently, murder wasn't even a statutory crime in the UK; this comes under the category of a "common law offence", where the legality of an action is set by court precedent and not statute.
 Common-law offenses also exist in the US: as recently as The '90s, Jack "Dr. Death" Kevorkian was charged with common-law murder, because Michigan does not have a statute defining murder (or at least it didn't at the time)—the murder statute merely sets penalties for different degrees of the crime.
 Maryland is the same.
 That said, all American courts are agreed that the power to create new crimes rests exclusively with the legislative branch.

 What's a case?Back to other issues, the United States and Australian Constitutions actually forbid federal court judges from hearing cases that do not involve actual disputes.
 One of the biggest, most hotly contested areas of constitutional law (which, ironically, has been appealed to the Supreme Court on multiple occasions) is that of standing, which determines whether you even get in the federal courthouse doors.
 You can't just declare yourself an adversary and expect to be heard.
 This is mostly a problem because of the doctrine of Separation of Powers-basically, the idea that no branch of the government should have too much power.
 Making "advisory judgments" which don't resolve disputes is a duty relegated (perhaps arbitrarily) to the executive, meaning that courts are forbidden from engaging in it.
 Note that this rule only applies to Federal Courts in America.
 American State courts can hear whatever types of cases their respective state constitutions allow.
 Australian state courts have no such luxury.